na-na-hi/renget/archive/bgkoh.md

 *Worn/Held Item: Defense Scarf* | Increases Defense by 1.
 *Equipped Item: N/A | Nothing here boss!
 1. Empty |Nothing here boss!
-2. Spicy Seed | Causes Burn on consumption.
+2. Empty |Nothing here boss!
 3. Magma Macaroni  | It's not actually made of magma, but it sure can feel like it!
 (Increases Attack by 2 stages.)
 4. Empty |Nothing here boss!
 **STORAGE (2 slots)**